The Best Student Loan Refinancing Options

 2 Comments

-1. Avatar Nate Matherson says:
+1. Nate Matherson says:

 Nice summary article!
 There are 43 million Americans with some form of student debt, yet not many even know that refinancing is an option.
 We did a survey of current college students and we found that less than 5% of current college students know that student loan refinancing is even an option!
 As more students realize the benefits of refinancing, I believe the $1.2 trillion student loan problem will shrink dramatically.